bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 # **☕ Exploring Sales Trends at Maven Roasters - MySQL**

-In this exploratory data analysis (EDA), sales data from Maven Roasters, a fictional cafe business, was explored for a 6-month period (January–June 2023).
-The goal is to uncover patterns and insights that can inform business decisions and help optimize performance.
+In this exploratory data analysis (EDA), sales data from Maven Roasters, a fictional cafe business was explored for a 6-month period (January–June 2023).
+The goal is to uncover patterns and insights that can help business decisions and optimize performance.

 This analysis focuses on three key business questions: